HappyPathway/ai-library-framework/autodoc/dependencies.md

 Composable command line interface toolkit

-AgentRunResult(output='Click is a Python package designed for creating beautiful and composable command line interfaces (CLIs) with minimal code.
-Key features include arbitrary command nesting, automatic help page generation, and lazy loading of subcommands, making it ideal for quickly and easily developing command line tools.')
+AgentRunResult(output='Click is a Python package for creating beautiful, composable command-line interfaces (CLIs) with minimal code, aiming to make CLI development quick and fun.
+Key features include arbitrary nesting of commands, automatic help page generation, and support for lazy loading of subcommands.
+It is commonly used for building well-structured and user-friendly command-line tools in Python.')

 **Links:** [Website](https://pypi.org/project/click/) | [Documentation](https://click.palletsprojects.com/)